» Boating Notice:

-This remote park is a primary entrance to the legendary Okefenokee Swamp -- one of Georgia's seven natural wonders.
+This remote park is a primary entrance to the legendary Okefenokee Swamp—one of Georgia's seven natural wonders.
 Spanish moss-laced trees reflect off the black swamp waters, while cypress knees rise upward from the glass-like surface.
 Here, paddlers and photographers will enjoy breathtaking scenery and abundant wildlife.
 Alligators, turtles, raccoons, black bears, deer, ibis, herons, wood storks, red-cockaded woodpeckers and numerous other creatures make their homes in the 402,000-acre refuge.
-Stargazers will appreciate the particularly dark sky.
-Astronomy programs with an 18" telescope are sometimes offered.
+Stargazers will appreciate the particularly dark sky

-Because Stephen C. Foster State Park is located within a National Wildlife Refuge, gate lock at closing and a $5 refuge fee is charged.
+Because Stephen C. Foster State Park is located within a National Wildlife Refuge, gates lock at closing and a $5 refuge fee is charged.

 $5 refuge parking fee.